tiayyba/CYT180_Lab9/index.md

 - Produce a structured analytical report summarizing methodology, results, and insights
 ----

-## Section 0 — Load Raw Data and Apply Minimal Preprocessing
+## Section 1 — Data Setup (Load Raw Data and Apply Minimal Preprocessing)

 In Lab 7, you performed a full preprocessing workflow that included cleaning, outlier removal, correlation analysis, class balance inspection, and scaling the feature matrix.
-However, Lab 8 may be run in a new notebook, and variables such as clean_df, X, and X_normalized will not exist automatically.
-To make Lab 8 self‑contained and reproducible, we reload the raw dataset and repeat the minimum required preprocessing steps so that the data is ready for modeling.
+However, Lab 8 may be run in a new notebook, and variables such as `clean_df`, `X`, and `X_normalized` will not exist automatically.
+To make Lab 8 self‑contained and reproducible, we reload the raw dataset and repeat the minimum required preprocessing steps, so that the data is ready for modeling.

-Section 0 re‑creates the essential outputs of Lab 7:
+Section 1 re‑creates the essential outputs of Lab 7:

 - Load the original CSV
 - Remove outliers using the same IQR technique